cloudControl/documentation/Guides/Java/Grails.md

 Now you have a small, but fully functional Grails application.

 ### Dependency Tracking
-Dependencies in the grails-buildpack are resolved using [Ivy].
-You should put your definition into the file `grails-app/conf/BuildConfig.groovy` in your application.
+Dependencies in Grails applications are resolved using [Ivy].
+The dependency requirements are defined in the `grails-app/conf/BuildConfig.groovy` file which needs to be located in the root of your repository.
+The one you cloned as part of the example app looks like this:

 ~~~groovy
 grails.servlet.version = "2.5"